LazySamir/CV/README.md

 - Psychology: BSc(Hons) 2:1

-## Experience

-**EMPOWER, North East London Foundation Trust** (Sep '16 - May '18') *Research Assistant*
-Evaluating a new psychological intervention via a Randomised Control Trial.

-**IMPART, North East London Foundation Trust** (Aug '15 - Sep '16) *Assistant Psychologist and Research Assistant* Providing psychological assessment, Dialectical Behavioural Therapy (DBT) and Cognitive Behavioural Therapy (CBT) for clients with Personality Disorders.

 ## Interests

-- Bouldering - the exercise flavour of the month but I think it's here to stay!
+- Bouldering - slowly conquering a fear of heights in an extremely fun way.
 - Fitness and nutrition - I enjoy reading journal articles and making structured training plans for myself and friends.
-- Team-based computer and board games - nothings better than beating people that are more skilled than you because you have better teamwork.
+- Team-based computer and board games - I just love things that rewards the coordination and execution of good teamwork.

 ## Contact